McKay School of Education > CITES > Initiatives > Principals' Academy

 Purpose and Participants

-The Principals Academy is a four-year program of study, established in 2002, to enhance mid-career development of principals in the BYU-Public School Partnerhship schools.
-The focus of this work is to help administrators reculture their schools into professional learning communities in which teachers in grade-level or departmental teams work together to develop common curriculum and assessments, examine data, and collaborate on determining and implementing best practices.
+The Principals' Academy is a four-year program of study, established in 2002, to enhance mid-career development of principals in the BYU–Public School Partnership schools.
+The focus of this work is to help administrators develop professional learning community environments in their schools in which teachers in grade-level or departmental teams work together to develop common curriculum and assessments, examine data, and collaborate on determining and implementing best practices.

 Function

-Year One.
-During the their first year of participation the group of principals participates in discussions, expert presentations, and collaborative activity centred around elements and developmental processes involved with professional learning commnities (PLCs).
-Principals learn ABOUT PLCs by PATICIPATING IN A PLC; thus they experience the benefits and possible frustrations as they are being instructed about them.
+Year one.
+During the their first year of participation, groups of principals participate in discussions, presentations by experts, and collaborative activity centered around elements and developmental processes involved with professional learning communities (PLCs).
+Principals learn about PLCs by participating in a PLC; thus they experience the benefits and possible frustrations as they are being instructed about them.

-Thus principals emerge collaboratively into in collaborative professional learning communities.
-Thus far participants have been strong and enthusiastic advocates/suppoters for this important strategy for discerning and meeting student needs.
+Thus principals emerge into collaborative professional learning communities.
+Thus far participants have been strong and enthusiastic advocates/supporters for this important strategy for discerning and meeting student needs.